Benefits of Investing in Stocks Versus Disadvantages

 Five Benefits and Five Disadvantages of Owning Stocks

-- You make money in two ways.
+- You can make money in two ways.
 Most investors intend to buy low and then sell high.
 They invest in fast-growing companies that appreciate in value.
 That's attractive to both day traders and buy-and-hold investors.
-The first group hope to take advantage of short-term trends, while the latter expect to see the company's earnings and stock price grow over time.
+The first group hopes to take advantage of short-term trends, while the latter expect to see the company's earnings and stock price grow over time.
 They both believe their stock-picking skills allow them to outperform the market.
 Other investors prefer a regular stream of cash.
 They purchase stocks of companies that pay dividends.
 Those companies grow at a moderate rate.

-There are five disadvantages to owning stocks.
+Here are five disadvantages to owning stocks.